zodern/meteor-up/docs/docs.md

       }
     },
     // The maximum number of seconds it will wait
-    // for your app to successfully start
+    // for your app to successfully start (optional, default is 60)
-    deployCheckWaitTime: 60, // default is 60 (optional)
+    deployCheckWaitTime: 60,

     // lets you define which port to check after the deploy process, if it
     // differs from the meteor port you are serving
     // (like meteor behind a proxy/firewall) (optional)
     deployCheckPort: 80,

-    // Shows progress bar while uploading bundle to server (optional)
+    // Shows progress bar while uploading bundle to server
     // You might need to disable it on CI servers
+    // (optional, default is false)
-    enableUploadProgressBar: true // default false.
+    enableUploadProgressBar: true
   },

   // (optional but remove it if you want to use a remote MongoDB!)